AY2223S1-CS2103T-T13-1/tp/docs/UserGuide.md

   - domain should be at least 2 characters long
 - `<tutorialGroup>` should follow the format Txx, where x is a numeric value, and it should not be blank
 - `<tags>` should be alphanumeric with no white space
+- For commands that take an index, you can parse multiple indexes at once to do the action for multiple items at once.
+  - You can remove multiple students at once by separating the indices with a space. e.g. `student delete 1 2 3`
 </div>

 #### List students